sethbern/CSJava/_sources/Unit2-Using-Objects/topic-2-3-methods-no-params.rst

-After you put the mixed up code in order above, type in the same code below (or use the |repl link|) to make the turtle draw a 7.
+After you put the mixed up code in order above, type in the same code below to make the turtle draw a 7.

 .. activecode:: TurtleDraw7
     :language: java